Logo

 Plan 5 Loans

 Plan 5 is the newest undergraduate loan type, applying to English and Welsh students who started their course on or after 1 August 2023.
-Key features include:
+This plan represents significant changes to student loan policy.

 • Write-off period: 40 years from the April after you finish your course

-Plan 5 introduced a lower repayment threshold than Plan 2, a simplified interest rate structure (always RPI), and a significantly longer repayment period (40 years instead of 30).
-This means more graduates will repay a larger portion of their loans over a longer period.
+Plan 5 introduced three major changes: a lower repayment threshold, a simplified interest rate structure (always RPI), and a significantly longer repayment period (40 years instead of 30).

 Postgraduate Loans

 Postgraduate loans are available for Master's degrees (since 2016) and Doctoral studies (since 2018).
-Key features include:
+These loans work differently from undergraduate loans and have their own repayment terms.

 • Repayment threshold: £21,000 per year (frozen since introduction)

-• Repayment rate: 6% of income above the threshold (compared to 9% for undergraduate loans)
+• Repayment rate: 6% of income above the threshold (not 9%)

 • Write-off period: 30 years from the April after you finish your course